 There are two main types of revascularisation treatment for PAD:

 - angioplasty – where a blocked or narrowed section of artery is widened by inflating a tiny balloon inside the vessel

 - artery bypass graft – where blood vessels are taken from another part of your body and used to bypass the blockage in an artery

 Which procedure is best?

 You may not always be able to choose between having an angioplasty or a bypass graft, but if you are, it's important to be aware of the advantages and disadvantages of each technique.

-An angioplasty is less invasive than a bypass (it doesn't involve making major incisions in your body) and is usually performed under a local anaesthetic as a day procedure.
-This means you will be able to go home the same day you have the operation, and you may recover more quickly.
+An angioplasty is less invasive than a bypass – it doesn't involve making major cuts (incisions) in your body – and is usually performed under local anaesthetic as a day procedure.
+This means you'll be able to go home the same day you have the operation, and you may recover more quickly.

-For this reason, angioplasty is generally preferred to bypass surgery, unless angioplasty is not suitable or has failed previously.
+For this reason, angioplasty is generally preferred to bypass surgery, unless angioplasty isn't suitable or has failed previously.

-However, the results of a bypass are generally considered to be longer-lasting than those of an angioplasty, and the procedure may therefore need to be repeated less often than an angioplasty may need to be.
+However, the results of a bypass are generally considered to be longer-lasting than those of an angioplasty, and the procedure may need to be repeated less often than an angioplasty.